-Because of the new approach, anxiety about patients being lost in the system or patients feeling neglected, was raised as a risk at the outset.
+Because of the new approach, anxiety about patients being lost in the system or patients feeling neglected was raised as a risk at the outset.
 Duplicate effort initially was practised for a period until admin and clinical staff alike were confident in the robust nature of the product.
 Patients were also furnished with a satisfaction questionnaire about the newly adopted process.

-As patients no longer receive a pre-arranged appointment in a defined time period, time pressure in clinics have been reduced and patients identified by the system as needing urgent review can easily be offered a clinic appointment immediately, as and when they need it.
+As patients no longer receive a pre-arranged appointment in a defined time period, time pressure in clinics has been reduced and patients identified by the system as needing urgent review can easily be offered a clinic appointment immediately, as and when they need it.

-This has resulted in improvement to the care provided to patients, by means of a structured pathway approach to ramping up treatment regimes, based on documented and evidence-based responses to optimise treatment that will be all available in real time.
+This has resulted in improvement to the care provided to patients, by means of a structured pathway approach to ramping up treatment regimes, based on documented and evidence-based responses to optimise treatment that will be available in real time.

-The dual monitoring process was discarded within the first 2 weeks as users recognised the simplicity and reliability of the process and patients were delighted with the new process, many expressing how pleased they were to reduce the need for unnecessary journeys and time off work, while retaining what they felt was a more open access to their consultants and receiving a high quality care from the hospital specialist
+The dual monitoring process was discarded within the first 2 weeks as users recognised the simplicity and reliability of the process and patients were delighted with the new process, many expressing how pleased they were to reduce the need for unnecessary journeys and time off work, while retaining what they felt was a more open access to their consultants and receiving high quality care from the hospital specialist